elatov/elatov.github.io/_posts/2013-04-15-use-fwbuilder-to-deploy-an-iptables-firewall-to-a-dd-wrt-router.md

     $IPTABLES -A RULE_6  -j DROP

-This is kind of a &#8220;catch all other&#8221; rule, so if anything is not matched from above, then block that traffic that is destined to the firewall&#8217;s private interface.
+This is kind of a "catch all other" rule, so if anything is not matched from above, then block that traffic that is destined to the firewall's private interface.
 Here is **Rule 7**:

     $IPTABLES -A OUTPUT -p icmp  -m icmp  -d 192.168.1.0/24   --icmp-type 3  -m state --state NEW  -j ACCEPT
     $IPTABLES -A INPUT -p icmp  -m icmp  -d 192.168.1.0/24   --icmp-type 3  -m state --state NEW  -j ACCEPT